 - Managing my anxiety when eating out- This is something that I’ve struggled with for a long time now and I spoke about it a few posts ago.
 I’ve been working really hard on this to try and be more comfortable with it.
 A few weeks ago I noticed a huge improvement while I was eating out with family.
 Now, the next time I went out for dinner after that I found a little more difficult but I need to remind myself that every time will be different and I am taking baby steps.
 It’s given me a little confidence boost to have managed it a little better!

 - Going to a nightclub- This was something I could never in a million years have imagined myself doing.
 When I went into first year of university I made a decision that I would go at least once throughout the year so when final week of university rolled around and there was an opportunity to go I jumped at it.
 I was anxious leading up to it but I dealt with it, I was able to go to class and go to meetings and do some study.
 But it turns out I had a really great time there, dancing and singing and just having a laugh with my friends.
-I was exhausted when I came home and my ears were ringing which all made me a bit anxious to say the least.
-But I am so happy that I went, I wouldn’t mind trying it again as it wasn’t half as bad as I’d expected!
-This was a huge thing for me!
+I was exhausted when I came home and my ears were ringing which all made me a bit anxious to say the least but I’m glad I gave it a go!

 - Speaking positively about myself when going for committee positions in college societies- If you want to go for a committee position in a society in the univerisyt I go to you have to stand up and say a few words for about 30 seconds to a minute about yourself and why you think you deserve the role.
 Committee positions can be anything from secretary or president to PRO or festivals co-ordinator.
 I really wanted to try out for one for quite some time but I was to scared to get up and go for it and speak in front of people I didn’t know.
 I didn’t like saying I was good at something and didn’t know what skills I had to speak about.
 But as the year went on I gave it a go and tried a couple of times and had a laugh doing it.
 I am now VP for Seminars and Conferences for ELSA- European Law Students Association, so I was delighted with that!
 I got involved in a couple of societies and got to know some of the other students which was great!